-Hartford Man Sentenced to More Than 5 Years in Federal Prison for Distributing Fentanyl
+Hartford Felon Sentenced to More Than 8 Years in Prison for Gun Offense, Violating Supervised Release

 Vanessa Roberts Avery, United States Attorney for the District of Connecticut, announced that MILTON ROSARIO, also known as “Little,” 41, of Hartford, was sentenced today by U.S. District Judge Michael P. Shea in Hartford to 70 months of imprisonment, followed by four years of supervised release, for distributing fentanyl.

 According to court documents and statements made in court, this matter stems from an investigation into gang-related drug trafficking and firearm possession by members of Los Solidos.
 The investigation, which included court-authorized wiretaps, revealed that Luis Feliciano, also known as “Louminaty,” distributed fentanyl, heroin, cocaine, and crack to customers and other distributors in the Hartford area, including Jose Tirado, also known as “Joselito” and “Leet,” and also to individuals in New York and Maine.
 Tirado further distributed fentanyl to Rosario, who sold the drug to his own customer base.

 On June 8, 2022, a grand jury returned an indictment charging Rosario, Feliciano, Tirado, and 13 others with various narcotics distribution and firearm possession offenses.

 Rosario was arrested on June 9, 2022.
 On February 9, 2023, he pleaded guilty to conspiracy to possess with intent to distribute fentanyl.
 He has been detained since his arrest.

 Feliciano and Tirado pleaded guilty and await sentencing.